Color Theory: Brief Guide for Designers

 Split-Complementary

-This scheme works similar to the previous one but it employs more colors.
+This scheme works similarly to the previous one, but it employs more colors.
 For instance, if you choose the blue color you need to take two others which are adjacent to its opposite color meaning yellow and red.
-The contrast here is less sharp than in complementary scheme but it allows using more colors.
+The contrast here is less sharp than in the complementary scheme, but it allows using more colors.

 Be Bright App